Anderson-Lai/ib-notes/slchemistry/chemistry.md

 ## Bond Enthalpy
 ΔH = Σ(bond energy of bonds broken) - Σ(bond energy of bonds formed)
+(reactants - products)
+remember to **include coefficients**

 the coefficient of the specified compound should be **1**, as the bond enthalpy is in reference to one mole

+# Dec.
+11, 2024

+## Enthalpy of Formation
+ΔH = ΣΔH\_products - ΣΔH\_reactants
+(products - reactants)
+remember to **include coefficients**

+how much energy goes in to the products to make the reactants

+the coefficient of the specified compound should be **1**, as the bond enthalpy is in reference to one mole

+enthalpy of reaction for **elements and diatomic elements** are 0
+water has different enthalpies depending on its state

+**bond enthalpy will never equal enthalpy of formation** (although they will be close and should be the same type of reaction)

+why?
+bond enthalpies are an **average** of all possible permutations that the bond can take (ex: there is a difference between a ketone and a carbon dioxide, despite both of them being a C=O)
+enthalpy of formation is **specific** to the element => it is more **accurate than bond enthalpies**

+## Hess's Law
+sum of multiple reactions to obtain the enthalpy of a desired reaction

+a bit more of an applied application of theoretical calculations
+is used to sum up multiple reactions to get the enthalpy change of **a reaction that can not be measured experimentally**

+**a reactant can not also be a product, thus they can be canceled out**